skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The children have made themselves part of my kingdom, as my servants, my generals and magistrates."

-Eomer offers, "Noreeno had a faithful cleric with him."
+Eomier offers, "Noreeno had a faithful cleric with him."

 "Yes this one is known to me as well."

-Eomer asks, "Majesty, if I may: Why would Mordan send a messenger at all?
+Eomier asks, "Majesty, if I may: Why would Mordan send a messenger at all?
 And why would he send this traitor?"

 "He means to taunt me, by flaunting this traitor in front of me.